-- Determine the long-term safety of two ART regimen strategies (ART immediately upon enrollment vs. ART when the participant has two consecutive measurements of a CD4+ cell count ≤ 200 cells/mm3 or develops an AIDS-defining illness) for the treatment of HIV-1 infection. - Characterize and compare the patterns and rates of antiretroviral drug resistance of two antiretroviral treatment strategies. - Assess factors associated with adherence and to compare the adherence rate of two antiretroviral treatment strategies. - Evaluate the usefulness of measures of virologic and immunologic efficacy, and measures to detect antiretroviral drug resistance. - Determine, characterize, and compare the rates of AIDS-defining illnesses, sexually transmitted diseases, opportunistic infections, and immune reconstitution syndromes, with regard to outcomes and survival as observed in different geographic settings and by treatment strategies. - Determine and characterize the rates of antiretroviral drug-associated toxicities observed in different geographic settings and by treatment strategies. - Evaluate the effectiveness of couples HIV counseling and characterize the patterns of sexual behavior in couples in both arms of the study.
+- Determine the long-term safety of two ART regimen strategies (ART immediately upon enrollment vs. ART when the participant has two consecutive measurements of a CD4+ cell count \leq 200 cells/mm3 or develops an AIDS-defining illness) for the treatment of HIV-1 infection. - Characterize and compare the patterns and rates of antiretroviral drug resistance of two antiretroviral treatment strategies. - Assess factors associated with adherence and compare the adherence rate of two antiretroviral treatment strategies. - Evaluate the usefulness of measures of virologic and immunologic efficacy, and measures to detect antiretroviral drug resistance. - Determine, characterize, and compare the rates of AIDS-defining illnesses, sexually transmitted diseases, opportunistic infections, and immune reconstitution syndromes, with regard to outcomes and survival as observed in different geographic settings and by treatment strategies. - Determine and characterize the rates of antiretroviral drug-associated toxicities observed in different geographic settings and by treatment strategies. - Evaluate the effectiveness of couples HIV counseling and characterize the patterns of sexual behavior in couples in both arms of the study.

-The secondary objectives will be evaluated through clinical procedures, laboratory evaluations, and behavioral assessments outlined in Section 5.0, and Appendix I A and B.
+The primary objective will be evaluated per the algorithm outlined in Appendix II.
+AIDS-defining illnesses are defined in Appendix III.
+The secondary objectives will be evaluated through clinical procedures, laboratory evaluations, and behavioral assessments outlined in Section 5.0, and Appendix I A and B, Appendix III, Appendix IV, and AACTG's Appendix 60 - Diagnoses Appendix (which can be found in the Study Specific Procedures [SSP] Manual.)